Algarve-Tourist.com

 Highlights of Carvoeiro

-During the low season (Oct-Apr) Carvoeiro is very quiet, but mostly caters for the more mature visitors, who come for the good weather and relaxed social ambience, where the days are spent socialising with like-minded visitors.
+The low season (October to April) in Carvoeiro is very quiet and mostly caters to more mature visitors, who come for the pleasant weather and relaxed social ambience.

 Carvoeiro bars holiday